-Mystery Science Theater 3000 had on-and-off trouble with this, due to the format of the show: they had to trim out questionable content and pare down the films they riffed so that, in combination with the host segments, the show would only fill roughly 90 minutes of run time (in a two-hour time slot).
+Mystery Science Theater 3000: This show had on-and-off trouble, due to the nature of its format.
+They had to trim out questionable content and pare down the films they riffed so that, in combination with the host segments, the show would only fill roughly 90 minutes of run time (in a two-hour time slot).
 The show's staff stressed that they tried not to artificially add to a film's poor quality with their edits, but it occasionally happens.

-The catastrophic Joe Don Baker vehicle Mitchell was 97 minutes long, but was cut down to 70-75 minutes.
+Mitchell: This catastrophic Joe Don Baker vehicle was 97 minutes long, but was cut down to 70-75 minutes.
 One of the things cut out was the death of John Saxon's character Mr. Deaney, one of the film's primary antagonists.
-Despite what some MSTies have mistakenly assumed, though, Best Brains was not responsible for this one; the scene was already trimmed from the Lorimar TV print of the film they chose for riffing (explaining why they joked about Saxon's absence, as they don't pick on a movie for cuts they themselves made to it).
+Despite what some MSTies have mistakenly assumed, though, Best Brains was not responsible for this one; the scene was already trimmed from the Lorimar TV print of the film (Lorimar inherited the film when they acquired Allied Artists in the early 80s) they chose for riffing (explaining why they joked about Saxon's absence, as they don't pick on a movie for cuts they themselves made to it).

-This was actually averted in Sidehackers.
-One of the scene that had to cut out due to content involved the hero's girlfriend being brutally gang rapedand killed by the antagonist and his lackeys.
-In order to explain why the main heroine suddenly disappears halfway through the film, one of the bots makes the following remark.
+Sidehackers: One of the scene that had to cut out due to content involved the hero's girlfriend being brutally gang rapedand killed by the antagonist and his lackeys.
+In order to explain why the main heroine suddenly disappears halfway through the film, one of the bots makes the following remark:

 Crow: "For those of you following at home, Rita is dead."